 Ecommerce is now a fact of life.
 Whether buying groceries with one click on Amazon or ordering a taxi on your phone with Uber, customers around the world increasingly rely on the convenience of online services.

-In the banking sector, innovative services based on open data are cropping up too.
+In the banking sector, new innovative services based on open data are showing up more and more.

 The bank of tomorrow is the one that not only sees these changes on the horizon but also adapts to this new environment.
 Otherwise, customers are more than willing to move on with a financial partner that can provide the services they seek.

 According to a recent Thales poll, 38% of those surveyed would leave their bank if another provider was offering better services or better rates.

 OF CONSUMERS WOULD LEAVE THEIR BANK IF ANOTHER PROVIDER WERE OFFERING BETTER SERVICES OR BETTER RATES

 It's a call to action.